blabla1337/skf-flask/markdown/code_examples/php/4-code_example--Directory_path_traversal--.md

      	//Whenever the values are tampered with, we can assume an attacker is trying to inject malicious input. if(!preg_match("/^[a-zA-Z0-9]+$/", $_GET['fileName']){

+			//Set a log for whenever there is unexpected userinput with a threat level setLog($_SESSION['userID'],"invalid expected input", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

      		/*
 			Set counter; if counter hits 3, the user's session must be terminated.
 			After 3 session terminations the user's acount must be blocked.